ua-snap/vagrant-geonode/README.md

    </VirtualHost>
    ```

-1. Setup the Apache environment by running the following commands:
+1. Set up the Apache environment by running the following commands:

    ```
    sudo a2dissite 000-default